rozza/biglump/_posts/2013-10-25-normality-creeps-in.md

 ---
 layout: post-no-feature
 title: "Normality creeps in"
-description: "Normality.
-I'm back at the leisure centre two weeks on from the first post.
+description: "I'm back at the leisure centre two weeks on from the first post.
 Child No 1 is doing gymnastics and boy child is on the iPad.
 Normal.
 Ross is with me and the world has shifted on its axis.
 "